10up/classifai/README.md

 * Enter in a prompt to generate an image
 * Once images are generated, choose one or more images to import into your media library
 * Choose one image to insert into the content

+## Set Up Comment Moderation (via OpenAI Moderation)

+### 1. Sign up for OpenAI

+* [Sign up for an OpenAI account](https://platform.openai.com/signup) or sign into your existing one.
+* If creating a new account, complete the verification process (requires confirming your email and phone number).
+* Log into your account and go to the [API key page](https://platform.openai.com/account/api-keys).
+* Click `Create new secret key` and copy the key that is shown.

+### 2. Configure OpenAI API Keys under Tools > ClassifAI > Language Processing > Moderation

+* Enter your API Key copied from the above step into the `API Key` field.

+### 3. Enable Comment Moderation

+* Select the "Enable" checkbox in above screen.
+* Select "Comments" in the "Content to moderate" section.

 ## Set Up Recommended Content (via Microsoft Azure AI Personalizer)